psu13/mutable-hakyll/posts/the-rice.md

 If I'm honest, the beef stir fry part of this dish is its weakest aspect by far ... but the fries, and most importantly, the rice mostly make up for it.

-Anyway, I bring this dish up because at some point last year I was excited to finally sit down in a new place in town that a lot of local foodies appear to like that had an upscale version of this dish on their menu.
+Of course, even something as perfect as this combination can be ruined if you try hard enough.
+I bring this up because at some point last year I was excited to finally sit down in a new place in town that a lot of local foodies appear to like that had an upscale version of this dish on their menu.
 So of course I ordered it.

-Here, the meat was a lot better than the cheaper cut you get at Latino, but overall the dish was bad.
-The dish was bad for two reasons:
+In this implementation, the meat was a lot better than the cheaper cut you get at Latino, but overall the dish was bad.
+The dish was bad for two reasons.
+The first was that the fries were bad.

-1. Bad rice.

-1. Bad fries.

 I will not rant here about the bad fries.
 Bad fries are just a fact of American life, I think.
 Whereas in (say) France there are places whose <a